 Choose a place where the pull-up bars blend harmoniously into the overall picture.

 Maximum body weight

-The maximum body weight is normally not a problem for bars that are bolted to the wall or the ceiling.
-In this case, the norm is generally that you should weigh less than 300 kilograms...
-In the case of pull-up bars that are not bolted into place, especially those for the door, the general rule is a bodyweight of around 100 kilograms, although, you need to consider the fact that the movements you execute during your pull-ups also exert additional forces on the bars.
+The maximum body weight isn’t usually a problem for bars that are bolted to the wall or ceiling – although generally, you should weigh less than 300 kilograms.
+If the bars are not bolted into place, the general rule is a bodyweight of 100 kilograms or less.
+However, you do need to consider the movements that are executed during pull-ups which exert additional forces on the bars.

-Each of the types of pull-up bars are available in a wide range of dimensions.
-The pull-up bars for the door can also be conveniently adjusted to fit the door frame.
-Unfortunately, it follows that these pull-up bars are limited in terms of width.
-For more variable widths, you need to choose pull-up bars for the wall or the ceiling.
-They are, of course, larger and you also need to match them to your home environment in terms of space.
-It's not possible to give you any more tips here: you simply have to get out your tape measure or guestimate, in order to choose the most suitable model.
+Pull-up bars are available in a wide range of dimensions.
+For example, pull-up bars for the door can be conveniently adjusted to fit the door frame.
+However, it usually follows that these pull-up bars are limited in terms of width.
+For a more varied width, pull-up bars need to be chosen that fit to the wall or ceiling – ensuring that they match your environment in terms of space.

 Weight of the bars